This article was originally published on October 28, 2020, and was updated on November 23, 2021, for context and clarity.

 Distinguishing Between Disputes & Complaints Versus Fraud

+But before we explore how to overcome these issues, let’s take a closer look at common circumstances and provide some additional insight on how to handle them.
 There are several different types of fraud that financial institutions must be aware of and address:

 Lost or stolen card:

-- Card Not Present – fraudster obtains credit card number, expiration date and CCV illegally, and then uses it to shop online or via phone orders.
+- Card Not Present – fraudster obtains credit card number, expiration date, and CCV illegally, and then uses it to shop online or via phone orders.

 Fraudulent Applications for Credit:

-- Mail-Intercept Fraud/Mail Non-Receipt Fraud – fraudsters steal information such as email user names and passwords, which provide enough information for them to hack into personal or business accounts.
+- Mail-Intercept Fraud/Mail Non-Receipt Fraud – fraudsters steal information such as email usernames and passwords, which provide enough information for them to hack into personal or business accounts.
 They then monitor incoming emails that contain personal or private information (such as bills/invoices) that may have banking or account information.
-This information can be used to access existing accounts, or used to create new accounts.
+This information can be used to access existing accounts or used to create new accounts.

 - Data Breach/Hacking – fraudsters can obtain valuable personal and account information via hacking into systems.
 Hackers are getting very creative with spam and phishing emails, in hopes of obtaining access to a system that will allow them to access and steal information.
 Once in the hands of the hackers, the information is either sold or used by the hackers themselves to open fraudulent accounts, or fraudulently access existing accounts.